Application Integration and configuration

 to y

-and then register a callback for the library using sb_fota_init()
+and then register a callback for the library using the sb_fota_init()

 function.

-This is demonstrated in the following example and it is based on the assumption that you are initializing the nrfxlib_nrf_modem and LTE connection when the device boots:
+This is demonstrated in the following example, and it is based on the assumption that the Modem library is initialized and LTE connection is established when the device boots:

 {